aderusha/RoastLearner/documentation/Deploy_Python27.md

 # [Python Deployment for RoastLearner](#Python-Deployment-for-RoastLearner)
-RoastLearner currently requires the installation of Python 2.7 for Windows along with several additional modules in order to execute the [PyAudioAnalysis](https://github.com/tyiannak/pyAudioAnalysis) scripts.
+RoastLearner requires the installation of Python 2.7 for Windows along with several additional modules in order to execute the [PyAudioAnalysis](https://github.com/tyiannak/pyAudioAnalysis) scripts.

 #### Download and install the development environment tools: